RiyadhKh4n/crypto-quiz/README.md

 * ## User Stories
     * #### First Time Visitor Goals:
         a.
-As a First Time Visitor, I want to be able to provide my name at the beginning and see my score.
+As a First Time Visitor, I want to be able to set a new score when playing the quiz.
         b.
 As a First Time Visitor, I want to see how many questions I got right and wrong.
         c.
 As a First Time Visitor, once the game is finished I want to be able to play again.

     * #### Returning Visitor Goals:
        a.
 As a Returning Visitor, I want to be able to play Crypto Quiz and have the same experience as the first time.
        b.
 As a Returning Visitor, I want to see new questions when I play.
+       c.
+I want to be able to see my previous scores.

     * #### Frequent Visitor Goals:
        a.
 As a Frequent Visitor, I want to see if any new questions have been added to the game.